dtekcth/data101/src/beginner/git/setup.md

 5. Put in your public key again, feel free to give it a name. `Authentication & Signing` is fine for usage type.
 Here you can also change the expiration date of the key.
 If you'd like you can change this to any date you'd like.
 6. Press `Add key`.

+[^encryption]: Take note that the specific encryption algorithm (Ed25519) might
+    change in the future so this file name might not be the same in the future and should hopefully be updated if ssh changes it.
+For those curious, the reason to change this would be that ed25519 is not quantum safe, so a sophisticated enough quantum computer can easily break through it even though a normal computer can not.